R. J. Rushdoony: Later life

 The May 1962 edition of The Presbyterian Guardian reported Rushdoony's resignation, noted as "reportedly to devote his time for his writing and lecturing."
-Rushdoony also married his second wife, Dorothy Barbara Ross Kirkwood, in 1962.
+Rushdoony married his second wife, Dorothy Barbara Ross Kirkwood, in 1962.
 She died in 2003.

 Rushdoony moved to Los Angeles in 1965 and founded the Chalcedon Foundation; the monthly Chalcedon Report, which Rushdoony edited, began appearing that October.
 His daughter Sharon later married Gary North, a Christian Reconstructionist writer and economic historian.
-North and Rushdoony became collaborators and their partnership lasted until 1981 when it was ended due to a dispute over the content of one of North's articles.
-Following the dispute, North and Chalcedon continued to independently promote each other's views, but they did not reach a "truce" until 1995.
+North and Rushdoony became collaborators, and their partnership lasted until 1981 when it ended due to a dispute over the content of one of North's articles.
+Following the dispute, North and Chalcedon continued to promote each other's views independently, but they did not reach a "truce" until 1995.

 Under Rushdoony, the Chalcedon Foundation grew to twelve staff members with 25,000–40,000 people on their mailing lists during the 1980s.
-Chalcedon and Reconstructionism obtained the support of major Christian book publishers and endorsements from influential evangelical leaders including Pat Robertson, Jerry Falwell and Frank Schaeffer (who later repudiated the movement).
+Chalcedon and Reconstructionism obtained the support of major Christian book publishers and endorsements from influential evangelical leaders, including Pat Robertson, Jerry Falwell, and Frank Schaeffer (who later repudiated the movement).

-RJ Rushdoony died in 2001 with his children at his side.
-Rushdoony's son, the Rev. Mark R Rushdoony, became and remains the president of the Chalcedon Foundation and editor of the Chalcedon Report.
+Rushdoony died in 2001 with his children at his side.
+Rushdoony's son, Mark R. Rushdoony, became and remains the president of the Chalcedon Foundation and editor of the Chalcedon Report.